intheorysecurity/terraform-auth0-db-cognito/README.md

-# Project Title

-Terraform Auth0 Create Custom DB with AWS Cognito
+# Terraform Auth0 Create Custom DB with AWS Cognito

 [This is still a WIP project and under development] This projects creates the following resources.